YeyaSwizaw/compiler-construction/README.md

 This can also be used with non-function values, however it is most useful for defining reusable functions.

+There is a tutorial in ```doc/tutorial``` that will guide you through some examples and introduce input and output.

 Runnable examples can be found in ```doc/examples``` in the repository.
 Try changing the numbers and seeing how quickly things break!